misapham/FFF/README.md

 # Setup instructions

-I used Create React App so to run and see my project you can use `npm start`
+I used Create React App so to run and see my project please make sure to do an `npm install` before using `npm start`

 Additional UI Feature: Show Description